dasebe/webcachesim/README.md

 ### Available caching policies

-There are currently seven available caching policies.
+There are currently ten caching policies.

 #### LRU